Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Methods

-Precisely, given a data-set of realized valuation profiles $D$, and an allocation oracle, for each player $i$, we construct a tall ``image'' with ``spatial dimensions'' $|K|\times (n-1)$, and $2|K| + 1$ ``channels''.
-The first ``channel'' is a matrix $V_{-i} \in \mathbb{R}_{+}^{|K| \times (n-1)}$ with non-negative entries $(m,j)$ representing the utility player $j$ would realize from receiving bundle $m$.
-Each successive channel $p$ is constructed by considering the outcome of a counter-factual auction where the $n-1$ players bid for the $p$ most valuable bundles.
-In particular, the second channel contains the allocation matrix $k_1^* \in \{0,1\}^{|K| \times (n-1)}$ with entries $(m,j) = 1$ if bidder $j$ is allocated bundle $m$, and zero otherwise.
-The third channel represents the amount of utility realized by each player for this allocation (the element-wise product between the first and second channels).
+Precisely, given a data-set of realized valuation profiles $D$, and an allocation oracle, we construct, for each player $i$ a tensor with shape $|K|\times (n-1)\times 2|K| + 1$.
+Each $|K|\times (n-1)$ slice contains matrix $V_{-i} \in \mathbb{R}_{+}^{|K| \times (n-1)}$ with non-negative entries $(m,j)$ representing the valuation of player $j$ for bundle $m$ (that is $v_i(k_m)$, where $k_m$ allocates $m$, and nothing else, to $j$).
+Each successive channel $p$ is constructed by considering a counter-factual auction where the $n-1$ players bid for the $p$ most valuable bundles.
+In particular, the second channel contains the allocation matrix $k_1^* \in \{0,1\}^{|K| \times (n-1)}$ with entries $(m,j) = 1$ if bidder $j$ is allocated bundle $m$ in this auction, and zero otherwise.
+The third channel represents the amount of utility realized by each player for this allocation before payments (i.e. the element-wise product between the first and second channels).
 Similarly, the fourth channel contains $k_2^*$: the allocation for two bundles, and the fifth channel contains the element-wise product between channels 1 and 4, and so on until all bundles are considered.
 We alter this representation slightly to in multi-unit auctions with decreasing marginal utilities.
-In this case the matrix $V_{-i}$ contains, for each player, the marginal utility of adding one item to their bundle and has size $|B| \times (n-1)$, with $B$ the set of available items.
+In this case we let $V_{-i}$ be a matrix with shape $|B| \times (n-1)$, with $B$ the set of available items, and containing, for each player, the marginal utility of adding one item to their bundle.

-{\bf A network architecture to learn Groves payment rules} Given our auction representation, we propose an architecture to learn a Groves payment rule that satisfies the desiderata outlined in Sec.~\ref{sec:problem-statement} and is: a) {\it ``convolutional'' over players}, b) {\it invariant to the order of other participants for each player}, and c) {\it robust to changes in the number of participants}.
+{\bf A network architecture to learn Groves payment rules} Given our auction representation, we propose an architecture to learn a Groves payment rule that satisfies the following: a) {\it anonymity}: the same exact function is applied to each player, b) robustness to ordering: $t(i)$ does not change if players $j$ and $w$ swap valuations.